gohugoio/hugo/content/functions/int.md

 aliases: []
 ---

-Creates an integer (`int`) from the argument passed into the function.
 Useful for turning strings into numbers.

 ```
 {{ int "123" }} → 123